mverboom/asker/Readme.md

 ## #progress

-This is can be used to put aditional content on the screen when an action is running.
+This is can be used to put aditional content on the screen when an command is running.
 You can for example show an animation or do other stuff.

 ## #time

-This id is used when an action is running to indicate the div that is updated with the number of seconds the action has been running.
+This id is used when an command is running to indicate the div that is updated with the number of seconds the command has been running.

 ## #follow

-This id is used to reference the part of the screen where the output of a running action is displayed.
+This id is used to reference the part of the screen where the output of a running command is displayed.
 It can be useful to make this an auto scrolling part of the screen.
 The javascript code that updates this id with new output as it becomes available also scrolls the output down if it is set to scroll in the css.